-- □ Periodically notify teams of the amount of time remaining in the event. - \Box Make sure to provide instructions on how to clean up the laboratory space or laboratory stations. - \Box Model and enforce proper safety precautions and safety equipment usage. - □ Prepare a rubric in advance to help you consistently score the participants' work.
+- Periodically notify teams of the amount of time remaining in the event. - Make sure to provide instructions on how to clean up the laboratory space or laboratory stations. - Model and enforce proper safety precautions and safety equipment usage. - Prepare a rubric in advance to help you consistently score the participants' work. - Consider using an even number scale for your rubric (e.g.; 4 points, 6 points, or 8 points) to help avoid ties. - Have a system for breaking all ties. - Write an answer for essay questions that you consider ideal. - Identify factors that make it ideal. - Determine the number of points for an ideal score.